-Thanks for all the comments on our awesome new apartment!
+Thanks for all the comments on our new apartment!
 Matt and I are still working on getting the place set up, and we’ve got furniture deliveries scheduled through the next couple weeks, but hopefully come May, I’ll be able to show you what it looks like all finished and purty.

 As promised, today I’m going to tell you the details of the autoimmune/thyroid elimination diet that my doctor put me on recently after diagnosing my Hashimoto’s disease.
 Please remember that this is not intended as medical advice to anyone out there; it’s merely a look into the current regimen I’m doing as we’re working to get my inflammation under control.